 This place is truly amazing!
 The Hard Rock has two floors of seating surrounded by guitars, drums, clothing, pictures and other band memorabilia displayed.
 Not to mention speakers and televisions everywhere with music videos being played.

 They even have a Presidential Seal mounted on one wall over the stairs!

 Too cool!
 Lonnie was right when he said this placed rocked.
 Mike went all out for this lunch.
 The food was great!
 Once again… Thank you for an awesome Hard Rock lunch Cuivre River Electric!
 A lot of the delegates enjoyed walking around the Hard Rock Cafe and having their pictures taken with the memorabilia.
 Half of the Youth Tour delegates purchased t-shirts or pins in the Rock Shop.
 It was a blast.
 Most of the delegates are enjoying the down time and air conditioning.

 Man are my feet hating me right now.
 Ha Ha...
 I will have to visit Hard Rock Cafe in St. Louis and have another Hickory-Smoked Pulled-Pork Sandwich.
 It rocks!

-The Ford's Theatre Museum contains Booth's Deringer pistol used in the assassination and President Lincoln's clothing from that night.
+The Ford's Theatre Museum contains Booth's Derringer pistol used in the assassination and President Lincoln's clothing from that night.
 It was hard to look at the clothing knowing what happened to the man wearing this outfit.
 Stains of Lincoln's blood are still visible of the articles of clothing.
-I (Michael) wish we had more time to view the rest of the museum and the artifacts.
+I (Gabe) wish we had more time to view the rest of the museum and the artifacts.